12 years ago tomorrow, on May 22, 2010, a Florida man named Laszlo Hanyecz purchased two pizzas for 10,000 BTC, and a legend was born.

 There’s a theory as to why he spent so much BTC on pizza, and that theory (or at least, the discovery that would ultimately inspire the theory) is the subject of today’s letter.

 Specifically, that Laszlo Hanyecz, the Bitcoin pizza guy, invented graphics card (GPU) mining–and if he hadn't, then the world famous Bitcoin pizza transaction probably wouldn't have happened.

 A new Bitcoin miner has entered the chat

-Every year, the “Bitcoin pizza guy” story hits headlines, and stays under wider society's scandalous lens for a week before pop culture's capricious eye blinks and moves on.
+Every year, the “Bitcoin pizza guy” story hits headlines and grabs eyeballs for a week before the capricious eye of social media blinks and moves on.

 On April 16, 2010, Hanyecz joined Bitcoin Talk Forum, a discussion board spun up by Bitcoin creator Satoshi Nakamoto.
 He joined a few months after Bitcoin’s 1st birthday, a time when orange coin’s earliest community was evolving beyond the early days of Satoshi and Hal Finney (Indeed, Satoshi was on his way out, his last post on Bitcoin Talk coming in December, 2010).

-For his part, Hanyecz became an active and prolific member Bitcoin’s salad days hobbyist community.
+For his part, Hanyecz became an active and prolific member of Bitcoin’s salad day hobbyist community.
 In addition to mining bitcoin on his computer processor (CPU)–the only way to do it until Hanyecz introduced GPUs into the mining mix–he also put his skills as a programmer to work.